Chad McQueen: Racing career

 His professional racing career started in the Sports Car Club of America (SCCA).
-McQueen has competed in several types of racing from Motocross to the Baja 1000.
+McQueen competed in several types of racing from Motocross to the Baja 1000.
 He teamed with Belgian racing legend Jacky Ickx and his daughter Vanina, piloting a trio of Porsche 959s restored by Porsche Motorsports for the 2004 Goodwood event.
 Also in 2004, he qualified for the SCCA Runoffs, winning multiple events.
 Racing for Westernesse Racing, he finished fourth.

 In January 2006, he was seriously injured (suffering a broken lower left leg, two fractures to his vertebrae, and multiple rib fractures) in an accident at the Daytona International Speedway while practicing for the 24 Hours of Daytona Sports Car race.
-McQueen now says that his driving days are over.
-He returned to Daytona during the 2007 Rolex 24 Hours of Daytona race to thank the medics and track workers who he says saved his life.
-Later on, he stated that he wants to become a team owner.
+He returned to Daytona during the 2007 Rolex 24 Hours of Daytona race to thank the medics and track workers who he said saved his life.
+McQueen subsequently stated that his driving days were over and he wanted to become a team owner.

 In November 2007, he returned to the Daytona International Speedway and got behind the wheel of the Brumos 1975 Ecurie Escargot RSR, driving it in the exhibitions at the Porsche Rennsport Reunion III.

 In January 2010, he started McQueen Racing, LLC, a company that partners with leaders in the motorcycle and custom-car industries towards development of high-performance, limited-edition custom cars, motorcycles, and accessories.
+The company is run by his children Chase and Madison.

 Personal life

 Chad McQueen dated Jill Henderson White Pasceri in the 1980s, a USEF Equestrian rider and horse trainer.
 Jill is the daughter of trombonist Jimmy Henderson.
-He was married to Stacia Toten (who later wed Hockey Hall of Famer Luc Robitaille) from 1987–90.
-The couple had one son, actor Steven R. McQueen (b.
-1988), who was a regular in the TV series The Vampire Diaries and Chicago Fire.
-McQueen married Jeanie Galbraith in 1993.
-They have two children: Chase McQueen (b.
-1995) and Madison McQueen (b.
-1996).
+He was married to Stacia Toten (who later wed Hockey Hall of Famer Luc Robitaille) from 1987 to 1990.
+The couple had a son, Steven R. McQueen (b.
+1988), an actor, who was a regular in the television series The Vampire Diaries and Chicago Fire.
+McQueen married Jeanie Galbraith in 1993, with whom he had two children, son Chase and daughter Madison, both of whom run McQueen Racing.

+His sister, Terry, was the owner of a Malibu film production company.
+She died in 1998 of respiratory complications after a liver transplant, at the age of 38.

+Death

+McQueen died from organ failure at his ranch in Palm Desert, California on September 11, 2024, at the age of 63.
+According to a friend, Arthur Barens, McQueen had never fully recovered from an injury he sustained in a fall in 2020.
+The Cobra Kai episode "Benvinguts a Barcelona" was dedicated to his memory.